uwcartlab/webmapping/Chapter12/readme.md

 In Example 1.5, we use `.sort()` to sort the data values for the new attribute from greatest to least (lines 18-20), then reset the `x` attribute of each bar to position the bars in the new order of the data (lines 21-23).
 To resize the bars, we reset the `height` attribute using our `yScale` with the new expressed attribute values (lines 25-27), then position the bars vertically by resetting the `y` attribute (lines 28-30).
 Finally, we recolor the bars by resetting the `fill` just as we did for the choropleth enumeration units in Example 1.4.

-Note that much of this code is duplicated in the `setChart()` function we created in Week 10.
+Note that much of this code is duplicated in the `setChart()` function we created in Chapter 11.
 The problem with simply copy+pasting this code for dynamic _reexpress_ is that most of the anonymous functions within the operators access variables that are local to `setChart()`, including the dimension variables and our `yScale`.
 To make these variables accessible to the `changeAttribute()` function, we need to move them to the top of our wrapper function, declaring them as pseudo-global variables (Example 1.6).

 ###### Example 1.6: Moving chart variables to make them pseudo-global in _main.js_: